JEE-dream-team/cs207-FinalProject/docs/documentation.md

 `jeeautodiff.py` is the module in our package that contains both forward-mode and reverse-mode functionality.

 ### Forward-mode functionality
 The **Autodiff** class, found in `autodiff.py`, encapsulates the forward-mode automatic differentiation functionality.
 This file also contains the **Node** class.
 The user interacts directly with the main **Autodiff** class by supplying variables and expressions to be evalauted.
-The **Node** class overrides the standard dunder methods to represent the node in forward mode.
+The **Node** class overrides the standard dunder methods to represent the node in forward-mode.
 See [Implementation Details](#Implementation-Details) for more information.

 ### Reverse-mode functionality
 The **Reverse_mode** class, found in `reverse_mode.py`, encapsulates the reverse-mode automatic differentiation functionality.
 This file also contains the **Node_b** class.
 The user interacts directly with the main **Reverse_mode** class by supplying variables and expressions to be evalauted.
-The **Node_b** class overrides the standard dunder methods to represent the node in reverse mode.
+The **Node_b** class overrides the standard dunder methods to represent the node in reverse-mode.
 See [Implementation Details](#Implementation-Details) for more information.

 ### Utility file
 `utility.py` handles all elementary functions not addressed in `autodiff.py` or `reverse_mode.py`.
 The functions are handled differently based on whether reverse-mode or forward-mode automatic differentiation is being used.
 We implemented the following functions: